SystemsApproach/ops/provision.rst

 set of clusters we want to provision.
 Let's look at two examples, corresponding to the two providers we just specified.
 The first shows a GCP-provided cluster (named ``amp-gcp``) that is to host the AMP workload.
+(There's a similar ``sdcore-gcp`` that hosts an instance of the SD-Core.)
 The labels associated with this particular cluster (e.g., ``env = "production"``) establish linkage between Terraform (which assigns the label to each cluster it instantiates) and other layers of the management stack (which selectively take different actions based on the associated labels).

 .. literalinclude:: code/cluster-gcp_val.tfvars